Archive How Many Types of Parental Control Are There?

 Application Parental Controls

 You can find application parental controls in the settings of the app itself.
-For example, Google Play Store and the App Store both have settings that allow you to filter the content shown to your child.
-Other apps, especially social media platforms, have also added parental control settings in recent years.
-Most internet browsers have parental controls such as being able to filter explicit content in searches.
+For example, the Google Play Store and the App Store both have settings that allow you to filter the content shown to your child.
+Other apps, especially social networking platforms, have also added parental control settings in recent years.
+Most internet browsers have parental controls such as being able to filter explicit content in search engines.

 Application parental controls are limited in their features since they only work in the app itself.
 On the other hand, they’re easy to use and are available as part of the app right from the start.